 The program's main database on the status of sites undergoing investigation and/or cleanup is the Bureau of Remediation and Redevelopment Tracking System (BRRTS).
-In 2000, the program created BRRTS on the Web, making the DNR's main database for contaminated properties accessible via the Internet.
+In 2000, the program created BRRTS on the Web, making the DNR's main database for contaminated properties accessible via the Internet at http://dnr.wi.gov/topic/brownfields/botw.html.